cassc/ln-decert/5-wallet-fullstack/8-offline-sign/frontend/README.md

    ```bash
    cp .env.example .env.local
    ```
-   Fill in the Bank contract address, the chain id, and an RPC URL.
+   Fill in the Bank contract address, the WETH token address, the chain id, and an RPC URL.
 2. Install packages:
    ```bash
    npm install